redshiftrobotics/blueshift_ros/blueshift_web/README.md

 ## Run the website for development

-_Note_: Until RobotWebTools/roslibjs#548 is fixed, running the website in development mode won't work.
-The ROS based build/launch scripts are still functional, but when developing the website, it needs to be manually built using `pnpm run build` and then `pnpm run preview`
+_Note_: ~~Until RobotWebTools/roslibjs#548 is fixed, running the website in development mode won't work.
+The ROS based build/launch scripts are still functional, but when developing the website, it needs to be manually built using `pnpm run build` and then `pnpm run preview`~~ This should be fixed.
+Its a kind of janky hack, but works.

 ```bash
 pnpm run dev